aaronjamesyoung/ajy-digitalgarden/src/site/notes/Heart of Darkness.md

 [[📘 Fastpacking\|📘 Fastpacking]]

+> [!WARNING] 2024 burn update
+> The Rail Ridge Fire in 2024 has burned a significant portion of this loop, including nearly the entire Black Canyon Wilderness.
+As of this writing the fire is ongoing and (from looking at the maps) appears to have burned nearly half the trail miles of this loop so far.

 This is a remote, wild, and difficult 40 mile loop in the eastern Ochoco Mountains.
 This is a great early-season fastpack 1-nighter option.

 For pictures and other thoughts, see my [[Trip report - 2022-07-03 Heart of Darkness Fastpack\|Trip report - 2022-07-03 Heart of Darkness Fastpack]].